Data-Driven Control for Linear Discrete-Time Delay Systems: Conclusions

 with $\Phi_2$ given in \eqref{App:Phi02}.

 Now, retaking the calculation $V(k+1)-V(k)$, by considering \eqref{App:IneMatrix01}, \eqref{App:IneMatrix03}, and adding $\Phi_1$ and $\Phi_2$ we obtain

 where $\Phi$ is given in \eqref{App:Phi}.

 By recalling that both $G_K$ and $K$ are design parameters, an inspection of $\Phi$ in \eqref{App:Phi} reveals that it contains nonlinear terms in the decision variables.
 In order to reformulate $\Phi$ as an LMI, we follow the standard approach in control design of TDSs via the descriptor method, see \cite[Chapter 6]{Fridman2014}.
-Hence, we choose $P_3=\varepsilon P_2,$ where $\varepsilon>0$ is a scalar tuning parameter.
+Since $\Phi>0$ in \eqref{App:Phi} implies that $\Phi_{55}>0$, we have $P_3+P^\top_3>0$, meaning that $P_3$ is invertible.
+We choose $P_3=\varepsilon P_2,$ where $\varepsilon>0$ is a scalar tuning parameter.
 Then, we define $\bar{P}_2=P^{-1}_2$ and the matrices

 Consider the congruent transformation $\bar{\Phi}=\mathbf{P}^\top \Phi\mathbf{P}$, with

 The resulting matrix $\bar{\Phi}$ is given in \eqref{App:barPhi}, which is linear in all decision variables.
 Now, inspired by \cite{Persis2019}, we introduce the auxiliary matrix variables